Icinga/icinga2/doc/03-monitoring-basics.md

    * and key name in service apply for later on
    */
   vars.interfaces["GigabitEthernet0/2"] = {
-     /* define all custom attributes with the
+     /* define all custom variables with the
       * same name required for command parameters/arguments
       * in service apply (look into your CheckCommand definition) */